X

 A visit to the Hawk Conservancy Trust is an inspiring and uplifting day out for all ages.
 During the summer, we have three world-class, spectacular flying demonstrations daily, where up to 20 of our impressive birds fly in our serene surroundings, all included in your entrance price.
 Each display takes place in a different arena with a different team of birds.
 You can expect to get very close to our birds as they swoop over your head whilst our passionate and knowledgeable team will provide a light-hearted and informative commentary.

-Wings of Africa – 11:30am (April-October)
+Wings of Africa

 Masters of the Sky - 2:00pm (April - October)

 In the majesty of Reg’s Wildflower Meadow, watch in wonder and awe as we showcase the most amazing birds of prey from around the world, all together in one incredible new display.
 These species will highlight birds of prey and their exceptional adaptations – from some of the biggest birds of prey to the fastest, the most intelligent birds and the most vulnerable.
-Masters of the Sky will have the most birds we’ve ever flown in one of our daily flying displays, as well as the widest range of species too.
-You’ll see some of our biggest birds take to the skies in ways you’ve never seen before – taking off from our brand new 8m tall towers and soaring overhead in breath-taking flights.
+Masters of the Sky has the most birds we’ve ever flown in one of our daily flying displays, as well as the widest range of species too.
+You’ll see some of our biggest birds take to the skies in ways you’ve never seen before – taking off from our 8m tall towers and soaring overhead in breath-taking flights.
 You’ll witness awe-inspiring species such as the vultures, eagles, falcons and kites.

 Woodland Owls – 3:45pm (March-October), 11:30am (November-February)